phongvu2508/NSwagControllerGenerator/Readme.md

 - Clone this and put it under **C:\Source** or **C:\Src**
 - Make sure that you have .netcore 2.1 installed in the system.
-- Export your api schema as json files and place them in 'Schema' folder.
+- Export your api schema as yaml files and place them in 'Schema' folder.
-- Rename your schema to the controller that you want to generate
+- Rename your schema to the project that you want to generate
+  > **Example:**  InternalApi.yaml will generate Internal API controllers and client code
-  > **Example:**  location.json will generate LocationController.cs, user.json will generate UserController.cs
+  > **Example:**  WebApi.yaml will generate Web API controllers
 - Run 'GenerateController.bat'
 - Your generated controllers will be added under 'Controller' folder.